 Venmo vs PayPal

 Venmo is owned by PayPal.
 Venmo and PayPal are both mobile wallets.
-However, Venmo is mostly used for personal accounts with most services being free, while PayPal is ideal for small and big businesses and charges a fee for transactions and transfers.
+However, Venmo is mostly used for personal accounts with most services being free, while PayPal is ideal for individuals, small and big businesses and charges a fee for transactions and transfers.
 You can send money to PayPal from Venmo, but you need a PayPal Cash or PayPal Cash Plus to do this.

 Is Venmo Safe?